European printmaking in the 19th century

+European printmaking in the 19th century describes the contours of printmaking in Europe during the 1800s.
+Printmaking evolved greatly over that century, and a variety of novel techniques and artistic movements impacted the field.

 Historical context; artistic styles

 Princess Louise of Belgium and Prince Philippe of Saxe-Coburg-Gotha, reproduction of a photograph for printing: on the left, the original photograph; on the right, the wood-engraving, published in Le Monde Illustré in 1875.
 Design by Étienne Bocourt, cutting by Léon Chapon and photograph by Géruzet Frères (Brussels).

 Between the late 18th and early 19th centuries, the foundations of contemporary society were laid, marked in the political field by the end of absolutism and the establishment of democratic governments—an impulse that began with the French Revolution—and, in the economic field, by the Industrial Revolution and the consolidation of capitalism, which would have a response in Marxism and the class struggle.
 In the field of art, an evolutionary dynamic of styles began to follow one another chronologically with increasing speed, culminating in the 20th century with an atomization of styles and currents that coexist and oppose, influence and confront each other.
 The century began with the survival of Neoclassicism, a movement succeeded by Romanticism, Realism, Impressionism, Modernism and Symbolism.